numerodix/bandwit/README.md

 * `s` - Toggle between aggregating by average or by sum.

-* `Arrow Up / Arrow Down` - Increase/decrease the aggregation window where one column represents either:
+* `ArrowUp` / `ArrowDown` - Increase/decrease the aggregation window where one column
+  represents either:

   * One second.